-If a student, however, decides to withdraw from their program, the student must submit a signed, written statement to: Records Office, Meridian University, 47 Sixth Street, Petaluma, California, 94952 or academicrecords@meridianuniversity.edu, which addresses the reasons affecting the decision for withdrawing.
+If a student, however, decides to withdraw from their program, the student must submit a signed, written statement to academicrecords@meridianuniversity.edu or studentservices@meridianuniversity.edu, which addresses the reasons affecting the decision for withdrawing.

 Student-initiated withdrawals are effective as of the first day received by Meridian administration, except in the case of a student who requests to withdraw while still on leave.
 When a student-initiated withdrawal request is made while the student is on leave or immediately upon return from leave, the withdrawal date will be the date the student began the leave of absence.
 Students may also request to be withdrawn effective as of a future date, such as at the end of a quarter.